Documentary marking 50 years since Nigerian-Biafran War launches in London

 BA English at City is ranked joint 1st in the UK, and ahead of any other English programme in London, for student satisfaction.

 Source: National Student Survey 2019

 The Department of English at City boasts a research-driven environment for the study and practice of the English Language, alongside the UK’s largest Creative Writing Masters programme.

-The Department of English is home to our new undergraduate English programme, now in its second year, as well as popular and long established MA programmes in Publishing and Creative Writing.
+The Department of English is home to our undergraduate English programme, now in its third year, as well as popular and long established MA programmes in Publishing and Creative Writing.

 City’s stimulating MA English enables you to acquire academic research training and vital employability skills while studying in the heart of London.